max2ma/FinancialModels_AmazonF1/README.md

 Further informations about the optimizations used in this implementation can be found in the paper [High Performance and Low Power Monte Carlo Methods to Option Pricing Models via High Level Design and Synthesis](http://ieeexplore.ieee.org/abstract/document/7920245/).

+In all cases, the enclosed Makefile can be used to compile the models.
+For example:

+> cd blackScholes_model/europeanOption; make TARGETS=hw

+compiles the code and generates the F1-targeted bitstream for the European option of the Black-Scholes model.